-When a student is in school, school officials are responsible for the youngster’s safety to the degree that they are expected to foresee dangerous conditions and take action to prevent injuries.
-They are required, for example, to examine and remove hazards, such as unsafe playground equipment and defective sports devices, as well as to keep students away from ice-covered fields and slippery gym floors.
+When students are in school, school officials are responsible for their safety to the extent that they can reasonably foresee dangerous conditions.
+They are required, for example, to examine and remove hazards such as unsafe playground equipment or defective sports devices.

-Similarly, gyms in which adults exercise are responsible to keep their facilities sanitary and safe.
-If a member’s injury can be tied to a wet or waxed floor, a broken treadmill, or a defective stationary bicycle, the facility can be held accountable for the injury.
+Similarly, gyms in which adults exercise are responsible for keeping their facilities sanitary and safe.
+If a member’s injury is tied to dangers, such as a wet floor or a broken treadmill, the facility can be held accountable.

 Facilities may also be accountable if they are aware of a particularly aggressive member present, do nothing and that person causes harm to others.